Profiles & Interviews

 Sally Robison is an artist and writer residing on Bainbridge Island, WA.

-I would never have guessed by looking at her that she was one of the most technologically sophisticated and savvy individuals with whom I have recently come in contact.
 And it’s not as if I am living in a cave, isolated.
 I meet numerous people daily and still after all these years I am learning not to assume anything about anyone until I have really had an opportunity to have a meaningful conversation with them.

 Mary Waltham is a case in point.
 I first met Mary in my outdoor painting course in Bucks County, Philadelphia.
 She is English and we talked a little through the class but I really didn’t think about her much at the moment.
 I was consumed with focusing on my own art work during these quite intense sessions where the light is constantly changing and there is a sharp time limit for finishing a painting – none of the leisure of stopping and continuing the next day.